Dalai Lama denies meeting paedophile Jeffrey Epstein after name appears in files

 The release of millions of new files has shone a light on Jeffrey Epstein’s vast networks and efforts to meet the rich and powerful

-The Dalai Lama has denied ever meeting paedophile financier Jeffrey Epstein after he was named dozens of times in the latest release of so-called Epstein files.
+The Dalai Lama has denied ever meeting paedophile financier Jeffrey Epstein after he was named dozens of times in the latest release of the Epstein files.

-There are more than 150 references to the Dalai Lama in the full Epstein library, which includes more than three million new pages added by the US justice department at the end of January.
+There are more than 150 references to the Dalai Lama in the full Epstein library, which includes more than 3 million new pages added by the US Justice Department at the end of January.

 In correspondence from 2015, Epstein told associates of his plans to meet with Tenzin Gyatso, the 14th Dalai Lama.
 One email to Epstein asked if a dinner with the Buddhist leader was “fixed”, to which Epstein only replied: “Talk Tomorw” [sic].